Rednaxela-Code/RemindaBot/README.md

    - Postpone notifications by 5, 10, or 15 minutes.

 5. **UI for Settings**:
-   - Blazor-based interface to manage reminders and their schedules.
+   - Avalonia UI based Frontend and System tray icon for user settings.

 6. **Unit Testing**:
    - Solid test coverage for core functionality to ensure reliability.